pantheon-systems/documentation/source/content/guides/edge-integrations/01-introduction.md

 ## What Is Edge Integrations?

 Edge Integrations is a Software Development Kit (SDK) that allows users to personalize WordPress and Drupal.
 It is a modern approach to audience-based content personalization which presents an alternative to most personalization engines.
-Our approach leverages tight integration between the CMS and our Global CDN with Edge Computing capabilities to deliver the right content to the right audience directly, with fewer moving parts.
-Rather than a painful "crawl, walk, run" process, you can skip straight to walking in 90 days or less.
+Pantheon's approach leverages tight integration between the CMS and our Global CDN with Edge Computing capabilities to deliver the right content to the right audience directly, and with fewer moving parts.

 ### How does Edge Integrations work?

+Edge Integrations can personalize content by Geolocation or by Interests.

-## Benefits of Edge Integrations/Is Edge Integrations Right for You?
+## Is Edge Integrations Right for You?

+The benefits of Edge Integrations:

 - Unified Experience
 	- You can improve productivity by using existing content, style guides, media, and CMS integrations.
 No need to manage assets in multiple places.